 Stories form the basis of many forms of human expression - the novels and memoirs you read, the music and spoken word you listen to, the online games you compete in, and the plays, movies & TV you watch.
 Even our social media profiles recognize our posts as our story!
-And you most certainly have more stories within you -- stories unique to your experiences that have formed your perspective, and your library has created a program to help you share them.
+And you most certainly have more stories within you -- stories unique to your experiences that have formed your perspective, and your library has created a program to encourage you to share them.

-What's a medium -- besides that ideal size between small and large?
 Media comes from the word medium; in fact, it simply means more than one medium, or pathway.
 In this sense, medium simply means a channel of communication, or the way in which an idea (or story!) is shared.

 Humans have been telling stories since we were dwelling in caves.
 We spoke in verse to memorize, relate, inspire -- even to conspire.
 We painted and drew to illustrate these same stories.
 We developed the capacity to write down these stories, only to eventually animate them through digital technologies.
 Humans have never stopped telling stories; rather, the medium in which they are told continues to evolve.